COMBINE-lab/salmon/doc/source/salmon.rst

 well with many threads, so, if you have a sufficient number of processors, larger values here can speed up the run substantially.

+.. note:: Default number of threads

+	The default behavior is for Salmon to probe the number of available hardware threads and to use this number.
+Thus, if you want to use fewer threads (e.g., if you are running multiple instances of Salmon simultaneously), you will likely want to set this option explicitly in accordance with the desired per-process resource usage.

 """"""""""""
 ``--dumpEq``
 """"""""""""